-Below are some historical milestones achieved by Virginia International University
+Below are some historical milestones achieved by Fairfax University of America:

-Founding of Virginia International University 1998-2006
+Founding of Fairfax University of America 1998-2006

-VIU was founded in 1998 and was formally authorized to use the name "Virginia International University" and was first certified to operate by the State Council of Higher Education of Virginia (SCHEV).
-VIU was authorized to offer its first master's degree, the Master of Business Administration (MBA) Program, as well as its English as a Second Language program.
-In 1999, VIU was incorporated as a non-profit corporation and obtained tax exemption as a 501(c)3 non-profit organization by the US Internal Revenue Service (IRS).
-VIU received authorization to offer diploma and certificate programs in business and computer science by SCHEV.
-In 2000, VIU was granted permission to issue I-20s for F-1 and M Visa applicants from the Immigration and Naturalization Service.
-VIU opened two undergraduate degree programs: Bachelor of Science in Business Administration (BBA) and Bachelor of Science in Computer Science (BCS).
-In 2003, VIU was authorized by SCHEV to offer its second master's program: Master of Science in Information Systems (MIS).
-In 2006, VIU held its first commencement on May 4th with 20 graduates in attendance at the Fairfax County Country Club.
+Fairfax University of America was founded in 1998 and was certified to operate in Virginia by the State Council of Higher Education of Virginia (SCHEV).
+At its founding, the first programs offered by the university included the Master of Business Administration (MBA) Program, as well as its English as a Second Language program.
+In 1999, the university was incorporated as a non-profit corporation and obtained tax exemption as a 501(c)3 non-profit organization by the US Internal Revenue Service (IRS).
+FXUA received authorization to offer diploma and certificate programs in business and computer science by SCHEV in 1999.
+In 2000, FXUA was granted permission to issue I-20s for F-1 and M Visa applicants from the Immigration and Naturalization Service.
+Also in 2000, the university opened two undergraduate degree programs: the Bachelor of Science in Business Administration (BBA) and the Bachelor of Science in Computer Science (BCS).
+In 2003, FXUA was authorized by SCHEV to offer its second master's program: the Master of Science in Information Systems (MIS).
+The university held its first commencement on May 4th, 2006 with 20 graduates in attendance.